TomInTheBytes/SANS-HHC-2024/docs/Prologue/elf_connect.md

     If you're curious, you might want to {==check under the hood==}.
 Try opening the {==browser's developer tools console==} and looking around—there might even be a {==variable named 'score'==} that could give you some insights.
 Sometimes, games hold secrets for those who dig a little deeper.
 Give it a shot and see what you can discover!

-## Answer
+## Solution

 === "Silver"

     When interacting with the terminal we get presented a minigame.
 As said by Angel, the game is called 'Connections', where we get sixteen words and we need to find four groups that belong together per round.

-    Not being a native English speaker, the first round is actually quite challenging.
-Fortunately, impatience actually rewards us here as prematurely checking the browser's develop tools quickly gives us insight into the answers when looking at scripts embedded in the HTML:
+    Not being a native English speaker and knowing all its culture, the first round is actually quite challenging.
+Fortunately, impatience actually rewards us here as prematurely checking the browser's DevTools quickly gives us insight into the answers when looking at JavaScript embedded in the HTML:

-    ```
+    ``` js
     const wordSets = {
         1: ["Tinsel", "Sleigh", "Belafonte", "Bag", "Comet", "Garland", "Jingle Bells", "Mittens", "Vixen", "Gifts", "Star", "Crosby", "White Christmas", "Prancer", "Lights", "Blitzen"],
         2: ["Nmap", "burp", "Frida", "OWASP Zap", "Metasploit", "netcat", "Cycript", "Nikto", "Cobalt Strike", "wfuzz", "Wireshark", "AppMon", "apktool", "HAVOC", "Nessus", "Empire"],